CarInsurance.com Insights

 Cheapest car insurance for seniors after an accident in West Virginia

-Just like a ticket or DUI, having an accident on your driving record will push up your insurance rates.
-The increase will vary by insurance company but according to our data, drivers should expect their premium to jump 52% with one at-fault accident with property damage over $2,000.
+Much like a ticket or DUI, having an accident on your driving record will raise your insurance rates.
+While the increase varies by insurer, our data show that drivers can expect their premium to jump by 52% after one at-fault accident with property damage exceeding $2,000.

 The increase will generally be in effect for three to five years, so it’s essential to seek the most affordable insurance provider.
 Below, these insurers offer the cheapest car insurance rates for seniors after an accident in West Virginia.